gohryt/programming-languages-research/COMPILERS.md

 Chaitin (1981) formulated register allocation as graph coloring: build an "interference graph" where nodes are live ranges and edges connect simultaneously-live ranges, then color the graph with K colors (K = number of physical registers).
 If a node cannot be colored, it is "spilled" to memory.

 Graph coloring produces excellent code but is expensive: the interference graph can be quadratic in the number of live ranges, and coloring is NP-complete in general (though heuristics work well in practice).
-GCC and LLVM both use graph-coloring register allocators.
+GCC's IRA/LRA lineage uses graph-coloring ideas, while LLVM's production allocators are better described as live-interval, greedy, splitting, and linear-scan-influenced rather than classical Chaitin-style graph coloring.

 ### 4.2.
 Linear Scan — Fast Allocation for JITs